jgoalby/jgoalby.github.io/games/template/readme.md

 Atlas?
 Someone said the nineslices doesn't work in canvas?
 Did that change?
 Can I use Texttastic web server to do faster development?
+For the styles, do I want to specify it as JSON instead?
+I think so, as that would be easier to serialize.

 # Next
 - Fix the button for clear cache.
 Make a form button?